-I approach this question using the ideas of the French philosophical anthropologist René Girard (1923-2015), who studied medieval history at the famous École des Chartes in Paris, but spent most of his career in the US as a professor at Duke, Bryn Mawr, Johns Hopkins, Buffalo and, finally, Stanford.
+I approach this question using the ideas of the French philosophical anthropologist René Girard (1923-2015), who studied medieval history at the famous École des Chartes in Paris, but spent most of his career in the US as a professor in philosophical anthropology at Duke, Bryn Mawr, Johns Hopkins, Buffalo and, finally, Stanford.
 In 2005, he was elected to the Académie française.

 Below are some rather speculative and explorative talks and discussions with